Discover the Supreme Court Police

 What are your physical requirements for the hiring process, as well as at the police academy?

-he Physical Abilities Test (PAT) is conducted on the first day of a three day hiring stage.
+The Physical Abilities Test (PAT) is conducted on the first day of a three-day hiring stage.
 It will be scheduled in coordination with the Medical and Psychological Exams.

 The four events for the Physical Abilities Test (PAT) will be: